How to Get Your First Credit Card

 If information on any of the reports is incorrect, you’ll have to correct it with each bureau that has the erroneous information.
 The procedure is spelled out on each bureau’s Web site.

 You can use free credit-monitoring tools to get e-mail alerts of changes in your credit reports.
-Credit Karma will monitor your TransUnion report free, and Credit Sesame does the same for your Experian report.
+Credit Karma, Credit Sesame and WalletHub will all monitor your TransUnion report free, and Credit Sesame does the same for your Experian report.
 If you get a notification that, say, a new credit account has been opened but you didn’t open it, you can investigate further in case someone has stolen your identity.

 Pick Your Plastic